-- Press AUTO/TIME DEF twice.
+- Press AUTO/TIME DEFROST twice.

-- Enter defrosting time.
+- 2 Enter defrosting time.

 - Press START.

-- ✓ Turn food over when the oven signals.
+- Turn food over when the oven signals.

-- Press START.
+- 5 Press START.

-Power level is automatically set at 3, but can be changed.
+Power level is automatically set at 3 but can be changed.
 You can defrost small items quickly by raising the power level after entering the time.
 Power level 7 cuts the total defrosting time in about half; power level 10 cuts the total time to approximately 1/3.
 However, food will need more frequent attention than usual.

-At one half of selected defrosting time, the oven signals TURN FOOD OVER.
+At one half of selected defrosting time, the oven signals to turn the food over.
 At this time, turn food over and break apart or rearrange pieces for more even defrosting.
 Shield any warm areas with small pieces of foil.